 Once you have completed the academic stage of your legal education, the next stage is an approved vocational or practical course in law.
-The most common is the Professional Practise Course ("PPC") which is a full time program that lasts approximatley 9 months and available at the Truman Bodden Law School in the Cayman Islands.
-Other equivalent courses available outside of the Cayman Islands are the Legal Practice Course ("LPC") for solicitors in the United Kingdom and the Bar Vocational Course ("BVC") for barristers in the United Kingdom.
+The most common is the Professional Practise Course ("PPC"), which is a full time program that lasts approximately 10 months and is available at the Truman Bodden Law School in the Cayman Islands.
+Other equivalent courses available outside of the Cayman Islands are the Legal Practice Course ("LPC") for solicitors in the United Kingdom and the Bar Professional Training Course ("BPTC") for barristers in the United Kingdom.

 The PPC subjects taught currently at the Truman Bodden Law of the Cayman Islands include the following: